onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 These nodes provide prerequisites or tools that Q044 uses at the effective layer.

-* Q041 (BH_COSMO_DM_L3_041: Dark matter and cosmic structure)
+* Q041 (BH_COSMO_DARKMATTER_L3_041: Dark matter and cosmic structure)
   Reason: supplies matter content and structure formation context that any initial condition state must evolve into.

-* Q042 (BH_COSMO_INFLATION_L3_042: Origin and role of inflation)
+* Q042 (BH_COSMO_DARKENERGY_L3_042: Dark energy and late-time acceleration)
-  Reason: provides the main dynamical ingredient often invoked to explain early smoothness and flatness.
+  Reason: provides late-time expansion behavior that constrains which initial condition trajectories are compatible with current observations.

-* Q043 (BH_COSMO_ZEROS_STATE_L3_043: Origin of cosmic inflation state or zero state)
+* Q043 (BH_COSMO_INFLATION_L3_043: Origin of cosmic inflation)
-  Reason: encodes candidate mechanisms for pre inflation or onset conditions that directly shape which initial macrostates are realized.
+  Reason: encodes candidate mechanisms for early accelerated expansion that can transform certain low entropy initial macrostates into our observed universe.

 * Q016 (BH_MATH_ZFC_CH_L3_016: Foundations of continuum and measure)
   Reason: gives background on measure, typicality, and infinite dimensional state spaces, which Q044 uses in its phase space definitions.